Crenshinibon/spomet/README.md

 Technology
 ==========

 The current implementation uses three simple indexes.
 They are supposed to balance precision and recall.
-There haven't been many tests yet.
-So future updates might fine-tune the parameters and introduce further indexes.
+There haven't been any tests yet.
+So future updates might fine-tune the parameters and introduce further indexes, drop some or make their use configurable.

 Currently there is a 3gram based index, a simple word index and a wordgroup index.
 Whereas wordgroups are groups of two words.